 The Commonwealth is a nonemployer contributor and is responsible by statute to make all actuarially determined contributions and future benefit requirements on behalf of the Town to the MTRS.
 Therefore, the Town is considered to be in a special funding situation as defined by GASB Statement No. 68, Accounting and Financial Reporting for Pensions and the Commonwealth is a nonemployer contributor in the MTRS.
 Since the Town does not contribute directly to MTRS, there is no pension liability to recognize.
-The total of the Commonwealth provided contributions have been allocated based upon each employer's covered payroll to the total covered payroll of employers in MTRS as of the measurement date of June 30, 2019.
-The Town's portion of the collective pension expense contributed by the Commonwealth of \$752,669 on-behalf payments for the fiscal year ending June 30, 2020 is reported as intergovernmental on-behalf payments in the revenue and employee benefits and insurance in the General Fund as of the measurement date.
+The total of the Commonwealth provided contributions have been allocated based upon each employer's covered payroll to the total covered payroll of employers in MTRS as of the measurement date of June 30, 2020.
+The Town's portion of the collective pension expense contributed by the Commonwealth of \$849,288 on-behalf payments for the fiscal year ending June 30, 2021 is reported as intergovernmental on-behalf payments in the revenue and employee benefits and insurance in the General Fund.